 Job Control Language (JCL) is a scripting language used on a mainframe to instruct the system on how to run a batch job.
-In AWS Blu Insights, it is handled in the mainframe group following the statements listed below.
+In AWS Transform for mainframe refactor, it is handled in the mainframe group following the statements listed below.

-The call on DD +DSN can implies dependencies on “DATASET” object, “FILE_DEFINITION” object and a control card (.CTL).
+The call on DD +DSN can imply dependencies on "DATASET or Partitioned DataSet" object, "FILE_DEFINITION" object and a control card (.CTL).

-file-defintion-name: a “FILE_DEFINITION” object (optional)dataset-name: a “DATASET” object controlcard-file-or-generation: either a control card name in the project OR a GDG generation number (optional)The parentheses content can be:
+file-definition-name: a “FILE_DEFINITION” object (optional)dataset-name: a “DATASET” object or a Partitioned DataSet (PDS) object.controlcard-file-or-generation: either a control card name in the project OR a GDG generation number (optional)The parentheses content can be:

 2. GDG generation: A generation number for Generation Data Groups: